Links on Android Authority may earn us a commission. Learn more.

 DroidSheep is a network sniffer for WiFi networks.
 You open up the app and it starts sniffing activity on the network.
 You can intercept all kinds of Internet activity, including social media activity, web browsing, and other stuff.
 The UI is a little basic and a bit difficult to read if you’re not used to this sort of thing.
 However, it did work in our testing and showed me all of the active sessions on my WiFi network.

 Hackode is another networking toolkit with a bunch of neat and scary tools.
 You can get a lot of basic info like Whois info along with port scanning, traceroute, DNS and IP searches, and more.
 It specializes in penetration testing and other such things.
 Like most, the UI is super basic and occasionally difficult to read.
 However, you get a lot of info from the app, including stuff like WiFi passwords and such.

 Kali NetHunter is a neat app, but it’s only available on a few devices.
 It was originally for the Nexus 5 and 7 devices but you can use it on some more modern devices.
 The app includes a bunch of functions, including wireless injection, an AP mode, and it can fun HID keyboard attacks.
 The app itself basically runs as an overlay on your device and picks up Internet traffic.
 It may not work for your device but Nexus 5 devices are cheap on eBay if you want to try it.

 Network Mapper is a rare hacking app available on the actual Google Play Store.
 This app serves as a frontend for the Nmap scanner.
 You basically install the app and you get the Nmap scanner process.
 It lets you check out open ports, protocols, hosts, services, and other such details about any network you connect to.
-The app runs the scan for you so it’s actually quite the hands off experience.
-It’s a bit out of date, so we also recommend checking out the official version here, but it’s nice to see a Google Play version for faster access.
+The app runs the scan for you so it’s actually quite the hands-off experience.
+Hit the button to check out the official wiki where there is also a download link.

 NetX Network Tools Pro